ga4gh/schema-registry/docs/decision_record.md

 - None

 ## 2024-10-18 What formats shall we share in a Schema Registry?
+### Category: Schema format

 ### Decision
-Schema Registry requires submission of a JSON schema version, although a schema may be originally crafted in any format.
+Schema Registry returns JSON schema by default, although a schema may be originally crafted in any format.

-### : Schema format

 ### Rationale
-The team ultimately agreed that submitters may write their schema in any format, but that the Schema Registry (SR) should require a JSON schema version to facilitate interoperability across schemas.
-Additional formats may be returned from the SR using optional tags.
+The team ultimately agreed that submitters may write their schema in any format, but that the Schema Registry (SR) MUST return JSON schema to facilitate interoperability across schemas.
+Schema Registry providers may accept valid JSON schema only or opt to support other formats as long as the requirement for returning JSON schema is is met.
+Additional formats may be returned SR using optional tags.

 ### Discussions
 2024-10-18
-The group addressed whether JSON is the right format for schemas in a GA4GH working document.
+From the perspective on how GA4GH might govern a Schema Registry, the group addressed whether JSON is the right format for schemas in a GA4GH working document.
 Kathy argued for sticking with JSON in the short term to avoid complicating implementation, though acknowledging that formats may evolve over time.
 Jonathan supported being explicit about the format, while Nathan proposed a flexible approach allowing users to request different formats (e.g., protobuf or LinkML) via a query parameter.
 Kathy highlighted that PhenoPackets used LinkML, which auto-generates JSON Schema, making it a potentially solved problem for PhenoPackets.
 The group considered adding format as metadata for future-proofing, and debated whether multiple schema formats should be included in the registry.
 Nathan emphasized the importance of computability for the Schema Registry, advocating for including multiple formats to support diverse use cases.
 The format should be a required metadata component if we choose this approach, but the approach to handling schema distribution (either via direct API access or additional metadata endpoints) needs further discussion.

 2024-09-20 -- Andy Yates previously raised an issue about JSON Schema lacking full expressivity for schema descriptions.